filchyboy/filchyboy.github.io/_posts/2025-12-17-todays-plan.md

 # Daily Plan - Wednesday, December 17, 2025

 ## Today's Theme
-I touched two feature sets today - the unified build health dashboard and the Groundhogg idempotency adapter - so I've got fresh context loaded on both.
-But I also have three feature sets with serious momentum this week (23-29 commits each) that are close to completion.
-Today is about finishing what's nearly done while the context is hot, then capitalizing on the momentum I've already built this week.
+I've got fresh context loaded on two feature sets that I touched today - the unified build health dashboard and the Groundhogg idempotency work.
+Both are showing high momentum (3.0 momentum score), which tells me I've been strategically focused here this week.
+I also want to knock out that location-regulatory-coupling accessibility report since it's sitting at 75%+ completion and has strong momentum (23 commits this week).
+Time to ride these waves of context and momentum.

 ## The Main Work

+**1. resilience-rollout-feature-flag: Guard panel behind feature flag** I touched the unified-build-health-dashboard today (that ⚡ indicator), so the context is completely fresh in my head.
+This scored 21.0 with +5.0 recency boost and +3.0 momentum, which means I've been actively investing in this feature set.
+Getting the resilience panel behind a feature flag is the smart next step - it lets me control rollout and gives me confidence to keep building without worrying about half-baked features hitting production.

+**2. groundhogg-idempotency-reserve-release: Implement reserve/release pattern in batchSync transform loop** Another one I touched today with that +5.0 recency boost and 20.0 total score.
+The idempotency work is critical infrastructure - I've been seeing duplicate contact creation issues and this reserve/release pattern will prevent that race condition in the batch sync.
+Since I'm already in this codebase with fresh context, it makes sense to tackle the core implementation now while the mental model is loaded.

-**1. Generate accessibility report for location views (location-regulatory-coupling)** This feature set has 23 commits this week and is sitting at 75%+ completion.
+**3. test-accessibility-report: Generate accessibility report for location views** This one's sitting at 75%+ completion (that 🏁 signal) with a completion boost of +2.0, and the location-regulatory-coupling feature set has 23 commits this week.
 I last touched it 4 days ago, so the context isn't completely cold.
-This is the last remaining task in the set, and finishing it would clear an entire feature set off my board.
-The accessibility score is at 30% overall, so this report will help me understand where the location views specifically are falling short.
-It's scored at 23.0 - the highest priority item I have today.

-**2. Guard resilience panel behind feature flag (unified-build-health-dashboard)** I touched this today, so the context is absolutely fresh.
-This feature set has strong momentum (3 commits this week) and this task scored 21.0.
-I need to wrap the resilience monitoring panel in a feature flag before it goes live - it's a safety measure that lets me control the rollout.
-Since I'm already in this codebase today, it makes sense to knock this out while my mental model is loaded.

-**3. Confirm Resilience RouteServiceProvider registration (unified-build-health-dashboard)** Same feature set as above - I touched it today and the context is hot.
-This is about verifying that the RouteServiceProvider is properly registered so the resilience endpoints actually work.
-It scored 19.0, which is still high priority.
-Since I'll already be working on the feature flag for this panel, it makes sense to confirm the routing is solid at the same time.

-**4. Phase 5: Final validation and review (lint-frontend)** This feature set has massive momentum - 25 commits this week.
-I last touched it 4 days ago and it's 75%+ complete (scored 20.0).
-Phase 5 is the final validation step, which means I'm one task away from completing the entire frontend linting initiative.
-That's worth pushing through even though the context is a few days old.
-Getting this done would be a huge milestone.

-**5. Implement reserve/release pattern in batchSync transform loop (add-idempotency-into-groundhogg-adapter)** I touched this feature set today, so I've got fresh context.
-This scored 20.0 and it's the core implementation work for the idempotency pattern.
-The reserve/release pattern will prevent duplicate contact syncs in Groundhogg, which has been causing data integrity issues.
-Since I'm already thinking about this system today, I want to get the core pattern in place.
+I'd love to finish this and clear it off the board - there's something satisfying about taking nearly-done work across the finish line, and it'll give me a clean slate for the location compliance work.

+**4. resilience-backend-route-provider-registration: Confirm Resilience RouteServiceProvider registration** Bundling this with the feature flag work since I touched it today (+5.0 recency) and it's part of the same unified-build-health-dashboard feature set.
+This is really validation work - I need to confirm the routes are actually wired up correctly before I put the feature flag in place.
+Better to catch routing issues now than after I've gated everything.

 ## Housekeeping

-**Get tech lead approval for container docs template (container-docs)** This feature set has 29 commits this week - the highest momentum of anything I'm working on - and I touched it just yesterday.
-The template is ready but I need sign-off before I start documenting all the containers.
-I'll send it over for review today so it doesn't become a blocker.
+**container-docs-template-approval: Get tech lead approval for template** The container-docs feature set has 29 commits this week and I touched it yesterday (4.5 recency boost).
+I've been building momentum here and I don't want that to stall out waiting for approval.
+I'll shoot over the template for review today so that approval can happen async while I'm heads-down on other work.

-**Fix AdminLoginController.php PHPStan error**
-PHPStan is showing 8 errors across 8 files, which means each file has exactly one issue.
-AdminLoginController is one of them, and since I care about keeping the admin auth flow clean, I'll knock this out.
-Should be straightforward.
+**Scan through the planning pipeline "Needs Implementation Plan" section** I've got 15 directories sitting in "needs implementation plan" limbo.
+I'm not going to tackle all of them today, but I should at least triage a couple - maybe `re-enable-etl-sync-scheduler` or `jwt-helper-hardening` since those sound like infrastructure concerns that could bite me later.
+Just enough to turn research into actionable next steps.

 ## Parked

-I'm deliberately setting aside the Groundhogg idempotency tests today even though I touched that feature set.
-I want to get the core reserve/release pattern implemented first - the tests will be more meaningful once I have the actual implementation to test against.
-The container docs audit (scanning Core/ directory) is also high priority (18.5 score, 29 commits this week) but I need the template approved before I start auditing containers, so that's naturally blocked until I hear back from my tech lead.
+I'm deliberately setting aside the `lint-frontend-phase-5-validation` work even though it has strong momentum (25 commits this week, 20.0 score).
+It's at the final validation stage, but I last touched it 4 days ago and the context has cooled off.
+The unified-build-health-dashboard and Groundhogg work both have hotter context (touched today), so I'm prioritizing those.
+The linting validation will still be there tomorrow, and it's not blocking anything critical.

+The `groundhogg-idempotency-tests` task (19.0 score) is also getting parked.
+I want to get the core reserve/release implementation working first before I write tests - otherwise I'm just testing against a guess of how it should work.
+Better to have the implementation validated by actually running it, then write tests that lock in the correct behavior.